 Slovakia Vacation, Tours, Travel Packages & Experiences

 The capital of Slovakia is Bratislava with its beautifully restored centre full of Gothic, Baroque and Renaissance churches, houses and palaces, cobblestone streets, fountains, pleasant cafes and lively and cosmopolitan atmosphere.
-It is a historical city known for its old world charm and interesting architecture and has been part of the Roman Empire, the Kingdom of Hungary and the Hapsburg Monarchy.
+It is a historical city to be experienced on a Slovakia vacation known for its old world charm and interesting architecture and has been part of the Roman Empire, the Kingdom of Hungary and the Hapsburg Monarchy.

 Kosice is the second largest city in the country with the easternmost situated Gothic Cathedral in the World, the oldest European coat of arms, a great historical city centre with a Cathedral Complex, numerous churches, palaces and interesting museums.

-Presov is another historical city whose wealth and influence came in the 15th to 17th centuries, the periods most remarkably represented in the historical buildings in and around the town square.
+Presov is another historical city to be visited on a Slovakia vacation whose wealth and influence came in the 15th to 17th centuries, the periods most remarkably represented in the historical buildings in and around the town square.
 The church at its centre dates from the 13th century, but its prize feature is the slightly later Crucifixion carved by Master Paul of Levoca.
 It has several museums, chiefly those dedicated to Judaism and salt mining.

 Banska Bystrica was one of the most important mining towns of the Austro-Hungarian Empire.
 It has a beautifully restored square, many churches, castles and museums and a memorial to the Slovak National Uprising.

 Bardejov is a spa town in north-eastern Slovakia.
 It has numerous cultural monuments in its completely intact medieval town centre and is a UNESCO's World Heritage Site.

 Bojnice has the most visited castle in Slovakia which is almost intact with beautifully preserved interiors.
 It is reminiscent in style of a French chateau.